 Data anchoring is a very efficient way to prove the existence of data at a given point in time, and allows to address an important set of use cases.
-However, data anchoring is also often claimed as being able to address the problem of authenticating or certifying data, which ultimately consist of being able to reply to the questions « who is the creator of this data? » or « who approved this data? »
+However, data anchoring is also often claimed as being able to address the problem of authenticating or certifying data, which ultimately consists of being able to reply to the questions « who is the creator of this data? » or « who approved this data? »

 This claim is wrong at a practical level.
 Let’s see why.
-In order to authenticate or certify some data using only data anchoring, the creator or certifier of the data would need to create the anchoring transaction by himself, using his own Bitcoin address and paying the fees with his own bitcoins, which none of the above SaaS platform allow.
+In order to authenticate or certify some data using only data anchoring, the creator or certifier of the data would need to create the anchoring transaction by himself, using his own Bitcoin address and paying the fees with his own bitcoins, which none of the above SaaS platform allows.

 Because transaction fees are expensive (a few dollars for Bitcoin transactions as of writing) all platforms factorize as much anchors as possible into one transaction obviously signed by the platform and paid using the platform’s bitcoins.